Duration

 Module 1 (20 hours): Obtaining industrial property rights

-Filing procedure - Identification of the holder - Consistency of the rights
+Filing procedure - Identification of the owner - Consistency of rights

-Module 3 (30 hours): The defense of industrial property rights
+Module 3 (30 hours): Defending industrial property rights

-Proof of infringement - Infringement action - Related actions
+Proof of infringement - Infringement proceedings - Related proceedings

 Admission

-For students in initial training: Hold a law degree (L3)
+For students in initial training: Hold a bachelor's degree in law (L3)

-For professionals in continuing education: Hold a law degree (L3) or a degree deemed equivalent.
+For professionals in continuing education: Hold a bachelor's degree in law (L3) or equivalent qualification.

 Target audience

-Law students wishing to specialize in Industrial Property Law in order to join the legal divisions of companies' research and development departments or to become a lawyer specializing in this field.
+Law students wishing to specialize in industrial property law in order to join the legal departments of corporate research and development divisions or to become lawyers specializing in this field.

-Students in management sciences, pharmacy, science, or engineering schools wishing to acquire in-depth knowledge of Industrial Property Law.
+Students in management sciences, pharmacy, sciences, or engineering schools wishing to acquire in-depth knowledge of industrial property law.

-Accountants, engineers, employees of research and development departments of companies wishing to acquire knowledge in this field.
+Financial professionals (accountants, certified public accountants), engineers, and employees of corporate research and development departments wishing to acquire knowledge in this field.

 Tuition fees